AdobeDocs/experience-manager-cloud-service.en/help/release-notes/maintenance/latest.md

   - ASSETS-24478: Remove 5 potentially large properties from the index (based on analysis of customer index data)
   - ASSETS-3383: Adds an additional tag 'assetsOmnisearch'

+AEM releases 12874 and above contain a new version of the damAssetLucene index (damAssetLucene-9).
+In order to provide the most responsive search experience, damAssetLucene-9 changes the behaviour of Oak Query result faceting to no longer evaluate access control on the facet counts returned by the underlying search index (referred to as "insecure" mode).

+As such, it is possible that users will be presented with facet count values which include assets which the current user does not have access to.
+This does not allow the user to access, download, or read those assets, nor does it allow the user to gain any further information about the assets' existence.

+If the previous behaviour is desired, Customers should follow the steps described in [Content Search and Indexing](/help/operations/indexing.md) to create a custom version of the damAssetLucene-9 index with the previous "statistical" facet mode.

 ### Fixed Issues {#fixed-issues-12874}

 - Various accessibility and localization fixes